OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 It provides you with greater visibility, gives you more confidence that your deployment is running, and helps you detect and identify errors in the deployment as early as possible.

 We'd love feedback on this feature while we continue to refine it.
-If you're an Octopus Cloud user, it’s available now as an early access preview (EAP).
+If you're an Octopus Cloud customer, it’s available now as an early access preview (EAP).
 [Register for the Kubernetes Object Status EAP](https://oc.to/EAP).

 Happy deployments!